Dahoas/QDSyntheticData/README.md

 # QD Synthetic Data

 This repository serves as the main organizational tool for the [survey paper](https://www.overleaf.com/read/tvvwqwxmqdvf#e3f33) "A Survey of Methods for Generating Quality and Diverse Synthetic Data with LLMs".
-We are collecting papers in [this spreadsheet](https://docs.google.com/spreadsheets/d/1rJuiM-553zsryF5HHWEL0Z7ucPaXSA_x6U9tQo-yaPE/edit?usp=sharing).
+We are collecting papers as Github issues.
+To add a new paper, first check that it is not present, then fill out the new paper issue template [here](https://github.com/Dahoas/QDSyntheticData/issues/new/choose).
+To close the issue you (or someone else) can make a PR containing a report on the paper using the provided format [here](https://github.com/Dahoas/QDSyntheticData/blob/main/papers/paper_example.md).
 You can find a roadmap for the project on [this](https://github.com/users/Dahoas/projects/7/views/1) Github projects board.
-The board also contains a (tentative) timeline for the project.
 Weekly meeting notes and recordings are housed [here](https://drive.google.com/drive/folders/1Q0Np8xaJgcvqMSt_5PDl-M6MyrfWjtjN?usp=sharing).

 ## Project Description